-The board of trustees has delegated the day-to-day responsibility to the principal as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between The Sandon Trust and the Secretary of State for Education.
-They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.
+The board of trustees has delegated the day-to-day responsibility to the principal, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between The Sandon Trust and the Secretary of State for Education.
+The accounting officer is also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.